kuropat/DES_Balrog_pipeline/README.md

 *
           -c <confile>  configuration file like `desmeds-config/meds-y3v02.yaml`
           -t <tile>  tile name like `DES0239+0216`
+	  -g <galsimconfig> - name of the configuration file for GalSim, that should be in Balrog-GalSim/config/ directory.
           -n <number of CPUs to use in GalSim> like 16 -m <mode>  positional code 1 -prep only; 2 - coadd and catalog 4 - meds for base; 8 - generate injected images